DoD makes supply chain risk management required for contractors

 Yes!
-Supply chain risk and security measures are now, explicitly and mandatorily, part of their evaluation criteria on any bid to work on a covered system.
+Supply chain risk and security measures are now, explicitly and mandatorily, part of its evaluation criteria on any bid to work on a covered system.
 The government is also imbuing itself with the authority to consider any and all information it can find as part of that assessment.
 That means that if you’re failing to provide information or evidence of your attempt to mitigate supply chain risk, the government will check for you.
 And any action they take to limit the disclosure of information is explicitly not “subject to review in a bid protest.”

 But how do I do that?

-There’s only one solution that enables you to fully assess supply chain risk, to provide the government with full evidence of your ability to limit sabotage, maliciously introduced unwanted function, and subversion of the design, integrity manufacturing, production, etc.
+There’s only one solution that enables you to fully assess supply chain risk, to provide the government with full evidence of your ability to limit sabotage, maliciously introduced unwanted function, and subversion of the covered system’s design, integrity manufacturing, production, etc.

-Only one solution on the market today illuminates and fully maps the tiers and sub-tiers of your suppliers to fully uncover any unknown companies or countries involvement.
+Only one solution on the market today illuminates and fully maps the tiers and sub-tiers of your suppliers to fully uncover any unknown companies or countries’ involvement.
 Only one platform provides continuous monitoring of all these factors with near-real-time alerts, enabling you to know about a supply chain risk as soon as it’s introduced.

 Interos, with AI technology, ingests over 85,000 dynamic and changing aggregated data sources and currently monitors the ripple effect of over 225 million events across more than 15 million suppliers for our customers every month.
-The data is run through our proprietary algorithms to provide up to date visualizations of your ecosystem, risk health scores for your suppliers and insights tailored to each user and company.
+The data is run through our proprietary algorithms to provide up-to-date visualizations of your ecosystem, risk health scores for your suppliers, and insights tailored to each user and company.

-Government Agencies already use Interos to:
+Government agencies already use Interos to: